 For the purposes of law, elderliness refers to persons age 55 or older.
 Elderliness is not a protected class under federal fair housing laws, however, Virginia fair housing law extends protections to those age 55 and up.
 It is unlawful to refuse to sell, rent, or negotiate housing based on elderliness.

-Source of income, or source of funds, became a protected class in the Virginia’s fair housing laws on July 1, 2020.
+Source of funds, or source of income, became a protected class in the Virginia’s fair housing laws on July 1, 2020.
 It is unlawful to discriminate because of any source that lawfully provides funds to or on behalf of a renter or buyer of housing, including any assistance, benefit, or subsidy program, whether such program is administered by a governmental or nongovernmental entity.

 In 2020, sexual orientation was added to Virginia’s fair housing laws.
 It is illegal to discriminate against a person for their actual or perceived heterosexuality, bisexuality, homosexuality.
 This includes discrimination due to someone’s physical appearance, mannerisms, the partner they are with, or any self-identifying symbols or flags.